consistent-milk12/docs-md/generated_docs/memchr/arch/all/memchr/index.md

 - <span id="two-new"></span>`fn new(needle1: u8, needle2: u8) -> Two` — [`Two`](#two)

+  Create a new searcher that finds occurrences of the two needle bytes

+  given.

 - <span id="two-find"></span>`fn find(&self, haystack: &[u8]) -> Option<usize>`

+  Return the first occurrence of one of the needle bytes in the given

+  haystack.
+If no such occurrence exists, then `None` is returned.

+  The occurrence is reported as an offset into `haystack`.
+Its maximum

+  value for a non-empty haystack is `haystack.len() - 1`.

 - <span id="two-rfind"></span>`fn rfind(&self, haystack: &[u8]) -> Option<usize>`

+  Return the last occurrence of one of the needle bytes in the given

+  haystack.
+If no such occurrence exists, then `None` is returned.

+  The occurrence is reported as an offset into `haystack`.
+Its maximum

+  value for a non-empty haystack is `haystack.len() - 1`.

 - <span id="two-find-raw"></span>`unsafe fn find_raw(&self, start: *const u8, end: *const u8) -> Option<*const u8>`

+  Like `find`, but accepts and returns raw pointers.

+  When a match is found, the pointer returned is guaranteed to be

+  `>= start` and `< end`.

+  This routine is useful if you're already using raw pointers and would

+  like to avoid converting back to a slice before executing a search.

+  # Safety

+  * Both `start` and `end` must be valid for reads.

+  * Both `start` and `end` must point to an initialized value.

+  * Both `start` and `end` must point to the same allocated object and

+  must either be in bounds or at most one byte past the end of the

+  allocated object.

+  * Both `start` and `end` must be _derived from_ a pointer to the same

+  object.

+  * The distance between `start` and `end` must not overflow `isize`.

+  * The distance being in bounds must not rely on "wrapping around" the

+  address space.

+  Note that callers may pass a pair of pointers such that `start >= end`.

+  In that case, `None` will always be returned.

 - <span id="two-rfind-raw"></span>`unsafe fn rfind_raw(&self, start: *const u8, end: *const u8) -> Option<*const u8>`

+  Like `rfind`, but accepts and returns raw pointers.

+  When a match is found, the pointer returned is guaranteed to be

+  `>= start` and `< end`.

+  This routine is useful if you're already using raw pointers and would

+  like to avoid converting back to a slice before executing a search.

+  # Safety

+  * Both `start` and `end` must be valid for reads.

+  * Both `start` and `end` must point to an initialized value.

+  * Both `start` and `end` must point to the same allocated object and

+  must either be in bounds or at most one byte past the end of the

+  allocated object.

+  * Both `start` and `end` must be _derived from_ a pointer to the same

+  object.

+  * The distance between `start` and `end` must not overflow `isize`.

+  * The distance being in bounds must not rely on "wrapping around" the

+  address space.

+  Note that callers may pass a pair of pointers such that `start >= end`.

+  In that case, `None` will always be returned.

 - <span id="two-iter"></span>`fn iter<'a, 'h>(self: &'a Self, haystack: &'h [u8]) -> TwoIter<'a, 'h>` — [`TwoIter`](#twoiter)

+  Returns an iterator over all occurrences of one of the needle bytes in

+  the given haystack.

+  The iterator returned implements `DoubleEndedIterator`.
+This means it

+  can also be used to find occurrences in reverse order.

 - <span id="two-has-needle"></span>`fn has_needle(&self, chunk: usize) -> bool`